denvned/isomorphic-relay/README.md

 How to use
 ----------

-Don't forget to inject a network layer to the Relay environment.
+Don't forget to inject a network layer to the Relay Environment.
 And if you are using `Relay.DefaultNetworkLayer`, specify the full url to the GraphQL endpoint:
 ```javascript
 const GRAPHQL_URL = `http://localhost:8080/graphql`;